Ukraine votes to call up more military reserves to protect border

 The army is under orders not to use air strikes and artillery in the cities, complicating operations to restore control despite Kiev’s accusations that the rebels were responsible for the shooting down of a Malaysian airliner.
 The separatists deny the accusations.

-“Russia continues its policy of escalating its armed confrontation,” Ukraine’s top security official, Andriy Paruby, told parliament before 232 deputies in the 450-seat parliament voted in favour of the decree.
+“Russia continues its policy of escalating its armed confrontation,” Ukraine’s top security official, Andriy Paruby, told parliament before 232 deputies in the 450-seat parliament voted in favor of the decree.

-Reiterating accusations levelled by Ukrainian officials against Moscow, he said: “Over the last week, close to the Ukrainian border, there has been a regrouping and build-up of forces of the Russian Federation.”
+Reiterating accusations leveled by Ukrainian officials against Moscow, he said: “Over the last week, close to the Ukrainian border, there has been a regrouping and build-up of forces of the Russian Federation.”

-Paruby put the numbers close to the border at 41,000 and said they were equipped with 150 tanks, 400 armoured vehicles and 500 other weapon systems.
+Paruby put the numbers close to the border at 41,000 and said they were equipped with 150 tanks, 400 armored vehicles and 500 other weapon systems.

 He said some of the new Ukrainian recruits would join or support combat units and some of the others would support units to help defend the border.